Sometimes we need to seek support up the higher ladder of learning, and sometimes we need to help others up to where we are.

 ~ Speak from within your life-earned wisdom and be respected for it.

 ~ Share as an equal and be witnessed and celebrated for your unique creative offering.

-~ Enjoy peer connection and the equal sharing of experience and insight for your expressive arts facilitation.
+~ Enjoy peer connection and the generous sharing of experience and insight to support your expressive arts facilitation.